-Peta Murgatroyd Roars In Cheetah-Print Catsuit Backstage At ‘Dancing with The Stars’
+Peta Murgatroyd Roars In Cheetah-Print Catsuit Backstage At ‘Dancing With The Stars’

 Peta Murgatroyd is not letting her premature elimination from Dancing with the Stars keep her away from the ballroom.
 The pro dancer, who was eliminated from the competition with partner Lamar Odom last week, turned up in the DWTS studio to perform in Monday’s live Disney-themed show, where she was the cat’s meow.

 Peta posed in a skintight, fringed cheetah-print catsuit that she wore as part of a troupe member for Karam Brown’s Lion King samba with Jenna Johnson.
 In the snap, the dancer feigned a “roaring” motion as she hammed it up for the camera.
-The 33-year-old beauty wore her blonde hair down in waves as she rocked the glittery, belted suit in a photo posted to Instagram.
+The 33-year-old beauty wore her blond hair down in waves as she rocked the glittery, belted suit in a photo posted to Instagram.

 Fans and famous friends took to the comments section to rave about the dancer’s fearless look.